 Director of Title IX and EEO Programs

 Before coming to Mississippi State, Brett practiced employment law and appellate litigation with Phelps Dunbar, LLP in Jackson, Mississippi.
-During his time in private practice, Brett also taught employment law and other courses as an adjunct professor at the Mississippi College School of Law and served as president of the Bar Association of the Fifth Federal Circuit.
+During his time in private practice, Brett also taught as an adjunct professor at the Mississippi College School of Law and served as president of the Bar Association of the Fifth Federal Circuit.
 Prior to that, he served as a law clerk to the Honorable E. Grady Jolly of the U.S. Court of Appeals for the Fifth Circuit after graduating from Harvard Law School.
-In his spare time, he enjoys coaching debate for the MSU Speech & Debate Council.